 the TXVECTOR parameter TIME_OF_DEPARTURE_REQUESTED is true,

-then the PHY shall issue a PHY-TXSTART.confirm(TXSTATUS) primitive to the MAC, forwarding the TIME_OF_DEPARTURE corresponding to the time when the first frame energy is sent by the transmitting port and TIME_OF_DEPARTURE_ClockRate parameter within the TXSTATUS vector.
-If dot11TimingMsmtActivated is true, then the PHY shall forward the value of TX_START_OF_FRAME_OFFSET in TXSTATUS vector.
+then the PHY shall issue a PHY-TXSTART.confirm(TXSTATUS) primitive to the MAC, setting the TIME_OF_DEPARTURE parameter to the value of the time when the first frame energy is sent by the transmitting port and providing the corresponding clock rate in the TIME_OF_DEPARTURE_ClockRate parameter within the TXSTATUS vector.
+If dot11TimingMsmtActivated is true, then the PHY shall also set the value of TX_START_OF_FRAME_OFFSET parameter in the TXSTATUS vector as described in clause 15.2.4 (TXSTATUS parameters).